GovTechSG/valet/README.md

 ## Latest Change Log
 - fixed a bug in parse_instances(...)
-- add keyring support
+- added keyring

-## TODO
-- add support for multiple profiles
+- replaced region with profiles, region is included in the boto.config now.

 ## And the credit goes to
-Cloudability Team for the original idea and script.
+The team from Cloudability for the original idea and source codes.

 *Reference*
 https://blog.cloudability.com/saved-64-devtest-instances-scheduling-uptime/